Ghost (2010 – ongoing) [ project with Groundwork, Cornwall, 2018 ]

 In 2018: Ghost process and exhibitions, commissioned by Groundwork

 Ghost is a kayak; a sculpture, designed by Adam Chodzko, as vessel, coffin, bed, costume and camera rig.
 It is designed to ferry people to the ‘island of the dead’, with a paddler at the stern and a passenger lying down low and flat within a cockpit towards the bows, like a body in a coffin with their head slightly raised, travelling along the interface between water and sky.
+This dome in the deck of the kayak separates them physically and visually from the paddler at the back.
+The paddler and passenger experience the journey in silence, in order to allow space for perception.
 A camera, mounted on Ghost‘s deck, records each unique voyage, the passengers’ point of view, structured as a memory or dream, monitoring the often awkward (shallow, partially concealed) littoral environment.

 Ghost is a sustained methodological process with the ‘island of the dead’ acting as a frame for the passenger’s experience of their voyage and the potential for transformation within this encounter.
 It could be the perception of external evidence of entropy, stagnation, pollution, climate change or historical change.
 Equally, it could be focussed on internal experiences of liminality through Ghost (as object and process) suspending a series of states and elements in close relation to each other in order to allow the observations of their divisions and flux (such as between sleeping and waking, living and dying, water and air, object and event, myth and reality, the trust between guide and passenger, activity and passivity, stasis and journey and the notion of place) and the perception of our selves, in the present, somewhere within these flows.
 Through ritualising the Ghost journey, from the interactions based on the role of the gift (the offer of a physical sensory experience produced by physical labour, in exchange for both participation and passivity from the passenger) as well as all the various encounters between artist and viewer that the project unfolds, the Ghost process tries to examine the different fluid networks of consciousness between maker, guide, subject, object, viewer and receiver.